grokify/ringcentral-sdk-go/README.md

 To fax a file, it is recommended to use the fax request helper which will create the required HTTP request body and headers.

+More information on usage is available in `./rcsdk/helpers/requesthelpers/README.md`.

 ```go
 import(
 	"github.com/grokify/ringcentral-sdk-go/rcsdk/helpers/requesthelpers"